 - Towel for swimming and whitewater rafting (we recommend the Microfiber Towel found on Amazon - $20)

-Note: We recommend packing lightweight, loose-fitting clothing that can be easily layered to accommodate varying temperatures, as well as a light jacket or rainwear.
+Note: With changes in weather on hikes, we recommend packing lightweight, loose-fitting clothing that can be easily layered to accommodate varying temperatures, as well as a light jacket or rainwear.

 Depending on local weather conditions, seasons and trail closures, the activities and sequence of your included walks may change.